-Postemployment benefits:
+Postemployment benefits

 The Bank offers benefits to former or inactive employees.
 Postemployment benefit costs are actuarially determined and include the cost of medical and dental insurance, survivor income, and disability benefits.
 Costs were projected using the same discount rate and health care trend rates as were used for projecting postretirement costs.
-The accrued postemployment benefit costs recognized by the Banks at December 31, 1998 and 1997, were \$8.8 million and \$7.6 million, respectively.
-This cost is included as a component of "Accrued benefit costs."
-Net periodic postemployment benefit costs included in 1998 and 1997 operating expenses were \$1.9 million and \$1.8 million, respectively.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 1999 and 1998, were \$10.1 million and \$8.8 million, respectively.
+This cost is included as a component of "Accrued benefit cost."
+Net periodic postemployment benefit costs included in 1999 and 1998 operating expenses were \$2.0 million and \$1.9 million, respectively.